Hurricane Beryl: Ohio Valley

 Northern Indiana received over 4 in of rain from Beryl.
 On July 9, the remnants of Hurricane Beryl spawned a long-tracked supercell that produced six tornadoes in western Kentucky and southwestern Indiana.
 The first two tornadoes touched down in Kentucky, both of which caused EF1 damage.
 After crossing the Ohio River in Indiana the storm spawned a low-end EF3 tornado that heavily damaged an industrial area and derailed a train on the east side of Mount Vernon, Indiana.
 This tornado tracked north almost 35 mi through Posey County into Gibson County, where it lifted near Johnson, Indiana.
 The storm later produced two EF1 tornadoes and an EF2 tornado as well.
 Separate storms also produced an EFU tornado near Burns City, produced EF0 tornadoes near Dubre, Kentucky, and Shoals, Indiana, and an EF1 tornado near Snake Run.
 Several tornado watches were issued in addition to flood warnings, watches, and advisories due to heavy rainfall across the Ohio Valley.
 In Illinois, gusts of up to 40 mph were felt in the central region of the state.
-The highest gusts were felt at the Coles County Memorial Airport, 45 mph.
-Flood watches were issued in DuPage County.
+The highest gusts of 45 mph were felt at the Coles County Memorial Airport.
+The NWS issued widespread flood watches and warnings.
 Many fields, especially in the southern portion of the state, were inundated with floods.
 About 2–4 in of rain fell in the state.

 Great Lakes

 As the storm's remnants moved over the Lower Peninsula of Michigan late that day and into the next day, 34 counties were put under a flood watch and eight under a flood advisory.
 Heavy rainfall in Southwest and Central Michigan resulted in localized flash flooding, power outages, and minor storm damage.
-Highest recorded rainfall totals occurred in Genesee County: 7.06 in at Richfield Center, and 6.79 in in Burton.
-Elsewhere, the top rainfall report was 5.95 in in Marshall, in Calhoun County.
+The highest recorded rainfall total occurred in Genesee County with 7.06 in at Richfield Center.

+FEMA declared New York a disaster area.
 In Western New York, 25,000 customers lost power; seven tornadoes were also confirmed in the state, including a low-end EF2 tornado that destroyed multiple farm buildings near Eden.
 Three of the other tornadoes were rated EF1, two were rated EF0, and one was rated EFU.
 Lowville, New York, recorded 6.02 in of rain, which broke the record for a single day rainfall total.